nigelp/iconmaker/README.md

 - Minimal React frontend
 - FastAPI backend with Stable Diffusion + LoRA
 - Prompts enhanced to produce icon-style images automatically
-- Generates 512x512 colorful icons
+- Generates colorful icons in 512x512 or 64x64 format
+- Choice of LLM resolution - 20 steps or 50 steps
+- Choice of file format - JPEG or PNG
 ---

 ## Requirements